Auditor Independence Whistleblower Lawyers

 “Close Personal Relationships” Lead to Violations of Independence Rules

-In a recent SEC enforcement action, EY, a public accounting firm, agreed to pay $9.3 million to settle charges that two of the firm’s audit partners violated independence rules by getting too close to their clients on a personal level.
+In an SEC enforcement action, EY, a public accounting firm, agreed to pay $9.3 million to settle charges that two of the firm’s audit partners violated independence rules by getting too close to their clients on a personal level.

 The SEC’s first complaint alleges that EY audit partner Gregory Bednar maintained an inappropriately close personal relationship with the chief financial officer (“CFO”) of an EY audit client.
 The relationship consisted of frequently attending social events together, exchanging gifts, and even taking numerous overnight, out-of-town trips together.
 The complaint notes that Bednar: